l4time/html-scraper/README.md

 }
 ```

-## Mozilla Readability
+## Mozilla Readability and Puppeteer

-This app uses Mozilla's Readability library, which is the same technology behind Firefox's Reader View.
+This app primarily uses Mozilla's Readability library, which is the same technology behind Firefox's Reader View.
 Readability removes clutter from web pages, leaving only the main content, which is then processed and converted to markdown.

-This ensures that the extracted content is clean, readable, and free from advertisements and other distractions.
+For JavaScript-heavy websites where content is dynamically loaded, the app offers an optional Puppeteer-based scraping method.
+This can be activated by setting the `usePuppeteer` query parameter to `true`.

 ## Special Rules